Here's how Freedom has transformed the Troke Family's living space

 Meet The Troke Family

-Lucille Troke, aged 12, is a wheelchair user who lives with her family in Aylesbury.
-Over the last few years, the family’s property has been extended and renovated to enable Lucille, younger sister Josephine and her parents, Leonie and Jon to use and enjoy the new kitchen.
+Lucille Troke, is a wheelchair user who lives with her family in Aylesbury.
+Over the last few years, the family’s property has been renovated to enable Lucille, younger sister Josephine and her parents, Leonie and Jon the ability to use and enjoy their new kitchen.
 “I look forward to using this amazing kitchen every day!
 My mum has always been really good at baking pastries and cakes and now I can also enjoy cooking at home”.
-The new kitchen is easy to use and long-lasting and includes accessible design features for all the family to use.

 The family’s previous kitchen had a custom-made fixed lowered worktop, which was helpful to Lucille, but it was back-ache inducing for the rest of the family.
 The old kitchen had outward opening oven doors which were impractical for Lucille to use.